 Speaking of fun, what do you like to do for fun outside of work?

 I’m a runner and a gym rat!
-I love spending time with my two sons.
+I love spending time with my two sons, Joshua and Jacob.
 One is obsessed with drawing and comics, and the other is constantly taking things apart to figure out how they work.
 Perhaps a future engineer?

 If you’d like to work with Kelby, get in touch at (517) 322-2400 or email@example.com